 Transelec's Audit Committee is composed of five Directors, all of whom are qualified in financial matters and apply their specialized knowledge to diverse topics of interest to the Company.
 Committee members are appointed by the Board of Directors, and they hold their positions for two years and may be reelected.
 The Committee appoints a chairman from among its members and a secretary, who may be one of its members or the Secretary of the Board.
-The Audit Committee has held two sessions during 2024.
+The Audit Committee held four sessions during 2024.

-As of September 30, 2024 and December 31, 2023 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)